nico-medellin/kickstarter-regression/README.md

 # Data Cleaning and Logistic Regression on Public Kickstarter Data

+Testing to see if github is actually working

 For this project, the goal was to develop experience cleaning, formatting, analyzing, and modeling data using pandas and scikit-learn in Python.

 ## Background